christianbitter/elisa/README.md

 Based of the initial template, we are going to look into pygame initialization procedures to arrive at a point where we have a displayed window and a double-buffer based drawing setup.
 For simplicity's sake we only fill the drawing canvas with white colour.
 But stay tuned for future examples.
 - **elisa_0_1_drawing_shapes.py**:
 This is a simple example, building on geometric primitives provided by the pygame.draw module.
 Specifically, we are going to draw a circle, square, polygon and some lines.
 Part of the drawing, will make use of some basic linear algebra (projection of 2D vectors).
 This is a very basic, non-animated example, to show the composition of scenes from basic pygame elements.
+- **elisa_0_2_-_fonts_and_text.py**:
+In this simple example we are going to make use of the pygame.font module in order to select and modify fonts and render simple text to the screen.
+Text is one of the many (and in some cases core) building blocks when writing user interfaces or mechanics for your game.
 - **elisa_1_spritesheet.py**:
 - **elisa_2_animation.py**:
 - **elisa_3_multiple_animation.py**: